ivanseldas/COVID-Noise-Impact-Barcelona/README.md

 1. **Time Series Forecasting**:
    - Predict future noise levels using historical data.
-   - Address the impact of COVID-19 on noise trends as a "black swan" event.
+   - Address the impact of COVID-19 on noise trends.

 2. **A/B Analysis**:
    - Compare noise levels between 2020 and 2021 to identify significant differences.